By Priority — Quick Answer

 Is Tanzania or Kenya better for a 7-day safari?

 Tanzania wins for most 7-day travellers on three measures: Serengeti is 10x larger than the Masai Mara (14,763 vs 1,500 sq km), resulting in lower vehicle density at sightings.
 Migration presence is longer in Tanzania (8 months/year) than Kenya (3 months/year).
 Mid-range pricing is roughly 7–15% lower in Tanzania than comparable Kenya trips.
 Kenya wins specifically on Mara River crossings (July–September) — Tanzania's northern Serengeti offers the same crossings on the other side of the same river.
 For crossings priority, both countries work.
 For general safari priority, Tanzania is the higher-probability good answer.
-See our Tanzania vs Kenya 7-day safari comparison for detail.
+See our Tanzania vs Kenya 7-day safari comparison.

 What's the best African safari for families with young children?